Montana-Media-Arts/webDesignFall2024/_docs/topic-07/05-media-mgmnt/page-04.md

 <div class="divider-heading"></div>

-<span class="label label-danger">Important</span> All media you use on your sites should be your own or in "fair public use," usually under <a href="https://creativecommons.org/" target="_new">Creative Commons</a> (CC) public licence. **You should always credit the author when asked to do so.**
+<span class="label label-danger">Important:</span> All media you use on your sites should be your own or in "fair public use," usually under <a href="https://creativecommons.org/" target="_new">Creative Commons</a> (CC) public license. **You should always credit the author when asked to do so.**

-<span class="label label-danger">Important</span> Test your pages on multiple computers and browsers to make sure the embedded media works.
+<span class="label label-danger">Important:</span> Test your pages on multiple computers and browsers to make sure the embedded media works.

 ## Common Downloadable Audio Sources